 Living in Singapore for nearly 3 years now, this is definitely a very usual taste for me.
 Of-course, it’s what I eat mostly.
 Sambal Belacan Dressing, I knew it!
 Indulge yourself with its Caramelized Pork, Dried Shrimp, Mint Leaves, and Pickled Mangoes.

 Balay Verde Restaurant is like a Salad Stop in my Hometown, Davao.
 Where Fruits and Vegies take the Center Stage but unlike any others, Balay Verde will only serve you nothing but FRESH and ORGANIC produce.
 You can make your own salads too!
 But aside from just Salads, they will also serve Lunch and Dinner.
 And again, everything used in all of the recipes are from the farm.
 Even beef and pork meat, poultry, etc.,

 Here’s one of the many dishes they have, Sinigang na Baboy sa Bayabas.
 Sinigang is a filipino sour soup dish which uses unripe tamarind but unlike the usual recipe, this version of Sinigang makes use of ripe guava as the souring agent, giving you the mild flavor.
 And not to mention the tender meat, sorry, I just died.
 Really!
 I can finish 1 big bowl. lol!

 It’s normal to crave something sweet after a good meal.
 What about a french croque en bouche and blueternate hot tea?The petal of the blueternate flower is too pretty to eat!
 Oops!
 Yes, it is edible!
-It ain’t only for decorative purposes.
+It ain’t only for decorative purpose.

 The chocolate is not the usual commercial chocolate but rather homemade.
 Tastes like dark-chocolate and is made from cacao.
 Like me, you definitely will love the vanilla custard filling.
 1, 2 or 3, you surely can’t get enough of it!